oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 });
 ```

-Next, import the variable store at the top of the `apps/api/src/universalLogout.ts` file.
+Next, import `store` at the top of `apps/api/src/universalLogout.ts`:

 ```ts
 import { Router } from 'express';